-Ajidouraku Furikake Rice Seasoning
+Ajidouraku Furikake Rice Seasoning from Marumiya

-“Furikake (ふりかけ)” is a Japanese condiment for plain white rice consisting of dry mini flakes made from various food materials like meat, fish, seaweed, eggs, and sesame seeds.
+“Furikake (ふりかけ)” is a Japanese condiment for plain rice consisting of dry mini flakes or granules made from ingredients such as meat, fish, seaweed, eggs, and sesame seeds.

-As for the manufacturers, “Marumiya (丸美屋)” holds the largest market share, and its flagship product “Noritama (のりたま)” has been a long-time favorite Furikake.
+As for the manufacturers, “Marumiya (丸美屋)” holds the largest market share, and its flagship product “Noritama (のりたま)” has been a long-time favorite.

-Marumiya Ajidouraku Flavor Furikake
+Marumiya Ajidouraku Furikake